 Patterns must be proven.
 This makes inherent sense.
 You can’t fly by speculation.
 I guess this needs to be stated, since were in the business of taking the guesswork out of things.

 Describes a relationship.
 In some cases, it may appear that a pattern describes a type of module.
 Although an implementation may appear this way, the

 This is incomprehensible to me.
 So many vague terms that I don’t know the definition of in this context.

 Some examples of a pattern vs a proto pattern would be useful.
 I know there will be bone fide patterns, since that’s in the name, but I’m hoping for some proto patterns examples later on in the book.

 One of additional requirement for a pattern to be valid is that it display some recurring phenomenon.

 Makes sense.
 You can’t make a pattern (something inherently repeatable) from a one off thing.

 The Structure of a Design Pattern

-[A pattern needs] A context.
-A system of forces that arises in that context.
-A configuration that allows these forces to resolve themselves in context
+A context A system of forces that arises in that context A configuration that allows these forces to resolve themselves in context…